HEROS: Hierarchical Exploration with Online Subregion Updating for 3D Environment Coverage: Abstract

 \section{Abstract}

 We present an autonomous exploration system for efficient coverage of unknown environments.
 First, a rapid environment preprocessing method is introduced to provide environmental information for subsequent exploration planning.
-Then, the whole exploration space is divided into multiple subregion cells, each with varying levels of detail.
-The subregion cells are capable of decomposition and updating online, effectively characterizing dynamic unknown regions with variable resolution.
-Finally, the hierarchical planning strategy treats subregions as basic planning units and computes an efficient global coverage path.
-Guided by the global path, the local path that sequentially visits the viewpoint set is refined to provide an executable path for the robot.
-This hierarchical planning from coarse to fine steps reduces the complexity of the planning scheme while improving exploration efficiency.
-The proposed method is compared with state-of-art methods in benchmark environments.
-Our approach demonstrates superior efficiency in completing exploration while using lower computational resources.
+The exploration space is then divided into multiple subregion cells with varying levels of detail, capable of online decomposition and updating to adaptively represent dynamic unknown regions.
+Finally, a hierarchical planning strategy treats subregions as basic units, computing an efficient global coverage path.
+The local path is refined under the guidance of the global path to sequentially visit the viewpoint set, providing an executable trajectory for the robot.
+This coarse-to-fine planning reduces complexity while enhancing exploration efficiency.
+Compared with state-of-the-art methods in benchmark environments, the proposed approach achieves superior exploration efficiency with lower computational costs.